YERMA

 A modern "take" on the original play Yerma.
 Mixing documantaric film, physical theater and classic text.

-This piece is an edited version of the original play, with documentaric elementas.
-Dealing with the story then and now.
+This piece is an edited version of the original play, with documentaric elements.

 Yerma is a tragic poem by Frederico Garcia Lorca, written in 1934.
 He was a in 1936 assassinated by the nationalist, maybe because he was outspokenly socialist and queer.